NicholasSebastian/HandalCargo-v5/README.md

 ### Known Bugs and Issues

-#### Top Priority Issues

-- Customer form has problems with the 'status' switch component returning null.

 #### Mid Priority Issues

 - Prevent new Marking Table and Item Table entries from being added with empty values.